• Skip to primary navigation

 Pan-Seared Rockfish with a buttery lemon caper is an easy and delicious fish recipe that can be on your dinner table in less than thirty minutes.
 My rockfish recipe is one I used for years in the different restaurants I worked at.
 You can also use this method to cook other white fish fillets.

-pan seared rockfish with a lemon caper sauce on a white plate with asparagus and lemon circles
+Pan seared rockfish with beurre blanc sauce with capers on a white plate with lemon circles.

 Tender Rockfish fillets, lightly dredged in seasoned flour, then seared in a butter olive oil mixture until golden brown.
 The cooking method and light sauce let the delicate flavors of that mild white fish shine through.
 Making it the perfect date night meal or when guests come over to dinner.